_ _

 back to top

-lynx does not have option for profiles, but different lynx.cfg, $HOME/~.lynxrc and/or session files could be used to emulate profiles.
+lynx does not have options for profiles.
+However different lynx.cfg, $HOME/~.lynxrc and/or session files could be used to emulate profiles.

 back to top